MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ## Will it work with Performant, Dynamic view, FPS reducer, FerriteCore and Spark❓

-In general you should try to use as less as possible performance mods with overlapping features.
+You should try to use as less as possible performance mods with overlapping features.
 Depending on your mod pack it could be that one works better than the other.
 For this reason it's important to test different kind of combination for your specific case.
 These recommendations are based on my experience and my knowledge about other mods.